 Agency/Municipality Goals of Consultation Plan/Method and General Schedule for Consultation may be affected or promoted by the Project.
+Livingston County Area Chamber of Commerce Provide information on the Project and Article 10 process, intervenor funding, contact information, and discuss stakeholder initiatives that may be affected or promoted by the Project.
+Initial correspondence no later than one month prior to submittal of PSS.
+Central Steuben Chamber of Commerce Provide information on the Project and Article 10 process, intervenor funding, contact information, and discuss stakeholder initiatives that may be affected or promoted by the Project.
+Initial correspondence no later than one month prior to submittal of PSS.
 Telecommunications Providers with equipment, easements or rights-of-way within Facility Area Provide information on the Project and Article 10 process, intervenor funding, contact information, and discuss stakeholder initiatives that may be affected or promoted by the Project.
-Initial correspondence no later than one month prior to submittal of PSS.
-Natural gas transmission line owners with infrastructure, easements or rights-of-way within Facility Area Provide information on the Project and Article 10 process, intervenor funding, contact information, and discuss stakeholder initiatives that may be affected or promoted by the Project.
 Initial correspondence no later than one month prior to submittal of PSS.